X'Trapolis 2.0

 The X'Trapolis 2.0 is a series of electric multiple unit (EMU) trains produced for the suburban rail network of Melbourne, the capital city of Victoria, Australia.
 The trains are part of Alstom's X'Trapolis family.
 Construction of the trains started in 2024 at Alstom's Ballarat North Workshops, and testing began in March 2025.
+The first train set of this fleet entered service on 3 May 2026.

 The X'Trapolis 2.0 will replace the Comeng fleet on the Craigieburn, Upfield, and Frankston lines.